 Cheap Trains to Reading

-Reading is a historic town in the county of Berkshire in southern England, situated 38 miles west of London.
-The minster town serves as an important junction for railways running from West London and the South Midlands.
+Reading, in the county of Berkshire, has a lot of history.
+Situated 38 miles west of London, the minster location is a critical junction for trains running from West London and the South Midlands.

-Being at the heart of a beautiful area of the Thames Valley, Reading sits where the Thames and Kennet rivers meet amid rolling hills, cosy pubs and cottages, all surrounded by a number of small, historic towns and villages including Pangbourne and Streatley, with many of them now being part of Chilterns Area of Outstanding Natural Beauty.
+Situated at the Thames Valley's heart, Reading lies where the Thames and Kennet rivers meet, amid rolling hills.
+There are many small, historic towns and villages in the surrounding area, including Pangbourne and Streatley.
+Many of these are part of the Chilterns Area of Outstanding Natural Beauty.

-The Forbury Gardens in the city centre have recently regained their old Victorian lustre having undergone major restorations.
-If you happen to visit the adjoining ruins, you'll discover that they are the remains of what once was an influential and powerful Abbey before it was ransacked by Henry VII.
+The Forbury Gardens in the city centre have recently undergone significant restorations.
+Visit the adjoining ruins to discover the remains of what once was an influential and powerful Abbey, before King Henry VII ransacked it.

 Main stations in Reading